Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Introduction

-In the present work, we first discuss the complexity of error-mitigated Hamiltonian simulation, incorporating the effects of physical noise and quantum error mitigation~\cite{li2017efficient,temme2017error,endo2018practical,cai2023quantum,endo2021hybrid,aharonov2025importance}.
+In the present work, we first analyze the complexity of Hamiltonian simulation in the presence of physical noise and quantum error mitigation (QEM)~\cite{li2017efficient,temme2017error,endo2018practical,cai2023quantum,endo2021hybrid,aharonov2025importance}.
 As a QEM method, we mainly discuss the probabilistic error cancellation (PEC) method~\cite{temme2017error,endo2018practical}.
 PEC inverts the noise effect based on the characterized noise model in advance.
-Note that the PEC method allows us to compute the sampling overhead and the maximum bias in QEM in an analytical form.
+In particular, PEC can provide analytical expressions for the sampling overhead and the maximum bias in QEM.
 We then use the mean-squared error (MSE), denoted by $\epsilon^2$, as a performance metric for the error-mitigated Hamiltonian simulation algorithms, because it can reflect both the QEM sampling overhead and the bias~\cite{cai2021practical,cai2023quantum}.
 Finally, we minimize the MSE by optimizing the algorithmic depth.